AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

   notebook.
 You can check the ``~/jupyterhub_slurmspawner_*`` log files for jupyterhub to be sure.

+* **My server seems inaccessible / I can't get to the control panel to restart my server.
+Especially with JupyterLab**.
+In JupyterLab, there is a "Hub" menu that lets you go to the control panel.
+If that doesn't work, change your browser URL path to ``/hub/home`` and you can get to the control panel.

 * **My R kernel keeps dying**.
 Some people seem to have global R configuration, either in ``.bashrc`` or ``.Renviron`` or some such which globally, which even affects the R kernel here.
 Things we